MsKittin/Rosalind_tasks/README.md

 # Transcribing DNA into RNA

 The task is to transcribe DNA string having length at most 1000 nt to RNA string by replacing all occurrences of 'T' with 'U'.
+Code must return the transcribed RNA string.

+# Complementing a Strand of DNA

+The task is to write reversed complementary nucleotide sequence of given a DNA string of length at most 1000 bp.
+Code must return the reversed complement of given DNA string.